-Fisherman’s Park in Mooloolaba is a public park and memorial that was built in honour of all the fishermen who lost their lives at sea.
+Fisherman’s Park in Mooloolaba is a public park and memorial built to honour all the fishermen who lost their lives at sea.

 Fisherman’s Park, Playground, BBQs, Tables & Statue, Mooloolaba QLD

-There are also memorial statues and plaques dedicated to John “Cowboy” Sorensen and Mark Wray, who both went missing at sea.
-There is also the Fishermans Prayer plaque, which contains a religious prayer, along with a longer list of those were have also been lost at sea over the years.
+There are also memorial statues and plaques dedicated to John “Cowboy” Sorensen and Mark Wray, who went missing at sea.
+There is also the Fisherman’s Prayer plaque, which contains a religious prayer, along with a longer list of those were have also been lost at sea over the years.

 Point Cartwright, not too far from Fisherman’s Park, is a popular destination too.
 It’s an all-weather port featuring a lighthouse and shelter.
 The main beach has pleasant conditions for swimming, diving, and surfing.
 Check out the majestic cliffs on the coastal headland, where visitors can take in stunning views of Mooloolaba, Mount Coolum, Mooloolah River mouth, and Kawana Beach.
 If you get lucky, you may even be able to spot some turtles and humpback whales from here.